catseye/ALPACA/doc/ALPACA.markdown

-A representation declaration consists of an optional single printable ASCII character enclosed in double quotes, followed by an optional comma-separated list of _tagged data_ enclosed in curly braces.
+A representation declaration consists of an optional single printable ASCII character enclosed in double quotes, followed by an optional comma-separated list of _attributes_ enclosed in curly braces.

-In a tagged datum, the tag declares the purpose and/or the intended interpretation of the datum, which is a double-quoted string literal.
-The tag may be drawn from a set defined by this specification, or it may be implementation-defined.
-The datum may consist of essentially arbitrary data, and may refer to a character, a colour, a graphic image, or anything else.
+An attribute consists of a _key_ and a _value_.
+The key declares the purpose and/or the intended interpretation of the value, which is a double-quoted string literal.
+The key may be drawn from a set TBD by this specification, or it may be implementation-defined.
+The value may consist of essentially arbitrary string data, and may refer to a character, a colour, a graphic image, or anything else.

 Representation declarations are not required.
 If omitted, representation information can be supplied by the implementation, or can be defined with